opensearch-project/documentation-website/_data-prepper/trace-tuning.md

 ### Disk

-Data Prepper uses disk to store metadata required for service-map processing, so we recommend only storing key fields `traceId`, `spanId`, `parentSpanId`, `spanKind`, `spanName` and `serviceName`.
+Data Prepper uses disk to store metadata required for service-map processing, so we recommend only storing the key fields `traceId`, `spanId`, `parentSpanId`, `spanKind`, `spanName` and `serviceName`.
 The service-map plugin ensures that it only stores two files with each storing `window_duration` seconds of data.
-During testing, we found that for a throughput of `3000 spans/second`, the total disk usage was `4 MB`.
+During testing, we found that, for a throughput of `3000 spans/second`, the total disk usage was `4 MB`.

 Data Prepper uses the disk to write logs.
-In the current version, you can redirect the logs to the path of your preference.
+In the most recent version, you can redirect the logs to the path of your preference.

 ## AWS